1

 Use one or two paragraphs to elaborate on one or two accomplishments listed on your resume.
 The goal is to quantify your training further and prove your proficiency.

-In the final paragraph, reiterate your interest and qualifications.
+In your last paragraph, restate your interest in the position and highlight your qualifications.
 Express your eagerness to discuss your candidacy in an interview further.

 End the letter with a formal closing followed by your full name and, if applicable, your professional titles or certifications.
 Acceptable signatures include “Salutations,” “Best,” or “Regards.”

-Nursing covers a vast blend of soft, hard and technical skills.
+Nursing covers a vast blend of social soft skills and learned technical skills.
 Use our Cover Letter Builder to source tailored nursing skills based on your professional experience.
 Try this starter list of 15 technical registered nursing skills or accomplishments that you could feature on your cover letter:

-Describe your ability to safely conduct comprehensive patient assessments, identify health concerns and create effective care plans with patients and their primary care provider.
+Describe your ability to safely conduct comprehensive patient assessments, identify health concerns, and create effective care plans with patients and their primary care providers.

 Demonstrate your proficiency using EHR systems to document patient information, maintain accurate records, and improve healthcare efficiency.